This Gefilte Fish Must Go On

 Time: 4 hours + chilling time

 The key to gefilte is the balance between the mix of the three types of freshwater fish traditionally used for this dish: whitefish, pike, and carp.
-These days (especially in the U.S.), it has become increasingly rare to find pike and carp readily available (unless you live in Brooklyn and have access to Raskin’s Fish Market or other Jewish fishmongers in your community).
+These days (especially in the U.S.), it has become increasingly rare to find pike and carp readily available , however we have discovered that in New York City you can find it at Citarella in Manhattan or at Raskin’s Fish Market in Brooklyn.
 If you can’t find pike or carp you can use all whitefish or substitute with hake, sole, flounder, whiting, tilapia or halibut.
 Ask your fishmonger to reserve the bones, heads, and tails for you to use in the poaching liquid.
 You can also ask your fishmonger to coarsely grind the filet, or if you are like Patti, you can make friends with your local fishmonger as she did when she was living in Princeton, NJ, convince him to purchase his own grinder, and send all of your friends to him for their gefilte fish needs.
 If you fancy yourself a true devotee, you may consider investing in your own meat grinder and grinding the fish filets yourself!
 Evelyn’s recipe requires a fish poaching pot which is critical to the technique and presentation that makes this recipe unique.
 A fish poaching pot can easily be found on Amazon or at a restaurant or kitchen supply store.

 3 ½ lbs. whitefish filets, coarsely ground (head, bones, and tail reserved)